 Dill should not be planted close to fennel as these plants may hybridize and the result would be a less favorable plant in taste and looks.

 Carrots will not thrive when planted next to dill.
-If you have cabbage in your vegetable garden you should plant dill as its neighbor.
+If you have cabbage in your vegetable garden, that would be a better choice.
 Cabbage and dill seem to enjoy each other’s company.

-Growing dill in containers is handy when you need some fresh dill as beautiful and tasty garnish on your dishes.
+Growing this great herb in containers is handy when you need some fresh leaves as beautiful and tasty garnish on your dishes.

 There are tons of recipes using dill as an ingredient.
-If you are lucky enough to have dill growing in a container there will always be something new to try out.
+If you are lucky enough to have it growing in a container there will always be something new to try out.

 Let us not forget the famous dill pickles.
-Dill pickles are something most everyone loves.
+Most everyone loves them.

 Dill seeds are used in baking healthy breads.
-The seeds are often also used in spice mixes.
+They are often also used in spice mixes.

-As an herbal remedy the dried ripe dills seeds are used.
-The best known dill benefit is that it helps upset stomachs.
+As an herbal remedy the dried ripe dill seeds are used.
+The best known benefit is that it helps upset stomachs.
 It is used for indigestion, gas and colic problems.

 It is popularly used to help relieve gastrointestinal conditions.
 Dill is used as a main ingredient in gripe water.

 The name “dill” originates in the Old Norse word “dilla” which means “to soothe”.
-This is probably because dill is an old remedy for colic problems and dill could soothe the stomach pains.
+This is probably because dill is an old remedy for colic problems and it could soothe the stomach pains.